Everything you need to know about personal contract hire

 Key takeaways

-Car leasing, also known as personal contract hire (PCH), offers a way to drive a new car without the upfront cost of ownership
+Car leasing, also known as personal contract hire (PCH), offers a way to drive a new car without the upfront cost of ownership.

-Credit history, personal information, proof of address, employment details, and income will be checked by the leasing company
+Credit history, personal information, proof of address, employment details, and income will be checked by the leasing company.

-Be sure to consider price, deposit, lease length, and terms
+Be sure to consider price, deposit, lease length, and terms.

 What is car leasing?

 Car leasing, or personal contract hire (PCH), is akin to a long-term rental.
 You get to drive a new car without the hefty price tag of ownership.
-The process is straightforward: you pay an initial deposit followed by fixed monthly payments over the course of the lease, usually spanning two to four years.
+The process is straightforward: you pay an initial rental followed by fixed monthly payments over the course of the lease, usually spanning two to four years.
 At the end of the agreement, you simply return the car to the leasing company, avoiding the hassle of resale and the worry of depreciation.

 How personal contract hire works